 Top 5 Security Breaches

 Data breaches have affected every industry and corner of the world and below are 5 examples of the most prominent security breaches to have hit the headlines this year:

-In one of the largest data breaches in history, Florida based marketing and data aggregation firm Exactis, exposed a database containing nearly 340 million individual records.
+In one of the largest security breaches in history, Florida based marketing and data aggregation firm Exactis, exposed a database containing nearly 340 million individual records.

 The breach was discovered in June when a security researcher found the data exposed on an unprotected server that allowed public access.
 The data included 230 million consumer records and 110 million business contacts.
-The number represented essentially every adult in the United States.
+The number represented essentially every adult in the United States of America.